JanssenProject/jans/docs/script-catalog/introspection/README.md

  - approved scopes,
  - information about the context in which the token was issued.

-Access token data is essential for the resource server to evaluate policies that determine whether or not to allow the request.
+Access token data is essential for the resource server to evaluate policies that determine whether to allow the request.
 Token introspection therefore enables a client to trade an OAuth reference token for its JSON equivalent by making a request per [OAuth 2.0 Token Introspection Guide - (RFC 7662)](https://datatracker.ietf.org/doc/html/rfc7662).

 The use of Introspection scripts allows the ability to modify the response of Introspection Endpoint [spec](https://datatracker.ietf.org/doc/html/rfc7662) and provide additional information in the JSON response.